JoshBello/homebridge-hue-daylight-sync/README.md

 - Geolocation-based calculations for accurate sunlight mimicking
 - Manual override option with automatic mode switch

+## Auto Mode and Manual Adjustments

+- **Auto Mode**: Automatically adjusts your lights' color temperature based on the time of day.
+Enabled by default.
+- **Manual Adjustments**: Changing the brightness slider or color temperature in the Home app will disable Auto Mode, allowing you to set your preferred lighting.
+- **Re-Enabling Auto Mode**: To resume automatic adjustments, simply toggle the "Auto Mode" switch back on in the Home app.

 ## Prerequisites

 - [Homebridge](https://homebridge.io/) installed on your system